Court proceedings during the COVID-19 pandemic declaration period are delayed

-Going to court is usually more time-consuming and costly than using our review process.
-This is why we strongly recommend that you first consider requesting a review.
+Going to court should be your last option.
+It is usually more time-consuming and costly than using our review process.

 There are three ways you can apply to have your fine decided in court.